aranvhout/OMSS_generator/omss_documentation.md

 to more complex shapes, allowing the rule to create a logical progression.

-`PROGRESSION` can be also applied to less intuitive attributes, even colour; however, doing so will produces less intuitive or meaningful results.
+`PROGRESSION` can be also applied to less intuitive attributes, such as color; however, doing so might produce less intuitive or meaningful results.

 ------------------------------------------------------------------------